Last updated: Aug. 16, 2023

 Here are some key points you should know about ABIL:

-- To claim an ABIL, you must have made the investment in shares or debt of a small business corporation.
+- To claim an ABIL, you must have invested in shares or debt of a small business corporation.
 Generally, a corporation is considered “small” if it meets certain asset and income thresholds.

 - The CRA considers an ABIL as a “capital loss.”
 They only allow a deduction of 50% of the ABIL from other income.
 This means that if you have an ABIL of $10,000, you can deduct $5,000 from your income for tax purposes.